 I used to think of myself as spontaneous, but upon closer inspection I’ve come to realize that there isn’t much about me that’s spontaneous.
-I weigh options before making a decision, I research a topic before taking a strong stance on either side; I like to plan and think through everything I do.
-So it’s probably not a suprise that when it comes to writing, I’m a plotter!
+I weigh options before making a decision, I research a topic before taking a strong stance on either side.
+I like to plan and think through everything I do.
+So it’s probably not a surprise that when it comes to writing, I’m a plotter!

 - It enables me to know my story & characters

 - It keeps me from writing myself into corners/walls

 Today I’ll deal with the first of those three.
 It enables me to know my story & characters.

 By plotting out my story in advance I’m able to know when to put in plot twists and where to place important details.
 I know who my villain is so I’m able to place red herrings throughout the book that will point the finger at the other characters, thus misleading my readers (I hope!).